-I can remember a time that I thought Chicken Cordon Bleu, was something you only ate at an expensive restaurant, on a special occasion.
+I can remember a time that I thought Chicken Cordon Bleu, was something you only ate at an expensive restaurant on a special occasion.

 How could I?
 I mean it had to be very complicated-right?

 I couldn’t believe that something so ‘fancy’, could be so easy to make!!!
 Never mind the fact that I had every one of the ingredients on hand.

-- 2 tablespoons butter (softened)
+- 2 tbsp butter softened

 - 1 tsp dried thyme

-- 4 slices of swiss cheese
+- 4 slices Swiss cheese

-- 8 bacon strips
+- 8 strips bacon

 - 2 eggs